Great Sheffield Gale: Sheffield

 The event was notable for the duration of the destructive winds.
 As shown on the anemograph trace to the right, wind speeds rose very rapidly from relatively calm to a peak of 97 mph in Sheffield in the early hours of 16 February, and only slowly decreased throughout the course of the day as the low moved out into the North Sea.
 The return period for such an intense storm hitting Sheffield is estimated at once every 150 years.

 Damage across the city was extensive, totalling more than £5 million (equivalent to more than £115 million in 2021).
 Four people were killed and more than 400 people were injured by flying debris and collapsing buildings.
 A floodlight pylon at Bramall Lane football and cricket stadium collapsed onto the field, as did perimeter walls at the Shoreham Street end of the ground.
 Near Heeley railway station, a full train travelling to Sheffield from London narrowly avoided striking debris on the tracks.

 The most widespread damage occurred to pre-fabricated homes on housing estates on the edges of the city, many of which had been hastily constructed to replace houses destroyed in the Sheffield Blitz during the Second World War and, as a result, were not built to a high standard.
 In Arbourthorne in the south of the city, whole streets of prefabricated homes were flattened.
 Older properties that had survived the Blitz suffered considerable damage as well, mainly in the form of fallen chimneys and collapsed roofs; all of the deaths recorded in Sheffield were as a result of falling chimneys, either into the property as people sheltered inside or onto the streets outside.

 A tower crane on the construction site for the new city centre buildings of the Sheffield College of Technology, now Sheffield Hallam University, collapsed, crashing into the side of the under construction high rises and causing serious damage.

 Elsewhere

 Elsewhere in the United Kingdom, six deaths were recorded in relation to the storm, taking the total across the country to nine.
 A wind gust of 177 mph was recorded at an unofficial weather station on Unst in the Shetland islands.
-Electricity supplies were disrupted across the country, with pylons carrying wires over the River Tyne in near Newcastle upon Tyne amongst those that were blown down.
+Electricity supplies were disrupted across the country, with pylons carrying wires over the River Tyne near Newcastle upon Tyne amongst those that were blown down.
 There was severe disruption to power supplies across southern Yorkshire after the collapse of key power lines in the Knottingley area.
 Fallen trees and other debris caused disruption to road and rail transport.